 Applying for CRICOS registration

-For more information visit the CRICOS website.
+For more information visit the CRICOS website which lists registered providers and registered courses.

 - higher education providers registered under the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act)